josepedro/wedding-gallery/README.md

 * Views: here we have all functions to controll the application (can be seen as controller);

 * Templates: here we have all HTMLs to render.

+## Performance Test

+With [vegeta](https://github.com/tsenart/vegeta) tool we can test the performance of Wedding Gallery.
+Next we can see some results:

+* Total of requests in 4 seconds: 200 requests

+* Mean Latencies: 5.020514026 seconds

+* Total Bytes In: 1470000

+* Success Ratio: 100.00%

+Other results with more access:

+* Total of requests in 2 minutes: 5000 requests

+* Mean Latencies: 22.411604699s seconds

+* Total Bytes In: 16368450

+* Success Ratio: 44.54%